obruck/hematoscope/team/index.md

 # <i class="fas fa-users"></i>Team

 The Hematoscope Lab is a translational research group.
 Our researchers are engaged to improve the diagnostics and prognosis of patients with hematological diseases.
-Team members include physicians, bioinformaticians and slide scanner engineers.
+Team members include physicians, machine learning engineers, software engineers and slide scanner engineers.
 We foster an environment where everyone feels appreciated and students receive the guidance they need.

 {% include section.html %}